Typher77/todo_list-Daour_Heddy_CDOF3/README.md

 These instructions will help you set up the project on your local machine for development and testing purposes.

 ## Prerequisites
-Ensure you have Python installed on your machine.
-You can download it from python.org.
+Ensure you have Python installed on your machine.If you don't use this command:

+sudo apt-get install python3

 ## Installing
 Clone the repository to your local machine.